 Uses and application

-In just about any situation, you can set the phaser speed low to give a nice, subtle texture, which can help to add flavor to melodies that might seem kind of stale and otherwise uninteresting.
+In just about any situation, you can set the phaser speed low to give a nice, subtle texture, which can help add flavor to melodies that might seem stale and otherwise uninteresting.

 This makes the phase sound useful, almost regardless of style or skill level.